 Since 1986, people have been coming from all around the world to Howard Days to celebrate the life and writings of acclaimed author Robert E. Howard.
 Held at the Robert E. Howard House & Museum in Cross Plains, Texas, it is a two-day gathering of fans, scholars, writers, artists, historians and enthusiasts, all gathered together in fellowship to celebrate and discuss the life, work and legacy of the incomparable American Original, Robert E. Howard.

-Howard Days 2024 will take place June 7th and 8th.
+Howard Days 2025 will take place June 13th and 14th.
 Project Pride of Cross Plains, a local civic organization and caretakers of the Howard Museum, pulls out all the stops in welcoming Howard Fans.
 Sponsored by Project Pride and the Robert E. Howard Foundation, with help from the members of the Robert E. Howard United Press Association (REHupa), Howard Days is a two-day extravaganza of tours, panels, auctions, banquets, speeches, signings, readings, dealers, rare Howard collectibles and – most importantly of all – great Howardian fellowship.

 The only real "fee" for the whole weekend is for the Friday night Celebration Banquet, held at the Cross Plains Community Center.
 Registration for this is required, as seats are limited at the Banquet, but this money also helps to pay for cool drinks, Friday morning doughnuts, coffee and a Hot Dog Lunch.

 Visiting the Museum, all the panels, tours and activities during Howard Days are presented at no cost.
 You won't find a better deal anywhere!
+NOTE: As of May24th, the Banquet is Sold Out, but you may put your name on the Wait List at projpride@gmail.com.

-See the original Howard typescripts written in this house, on display at the Cross Plains Public Library, where you can view many of the original pulp magazines containing Howard stories.
-Listen to scholars and fans detail the history embedded throughout the house and all around the town - and walk the same ground in the footsteps of REH.
+See the original Howard typescripts written in this house, on display at the Cross Plains Public Library, where you can also view many of the original pulp magazines containing Howard stories.
+Listen to scholars and fans detail the Howard history embedded throughout the house and all around the town - and walk the same ground in the footsteps of REH.
 Meet and share fellowship with hundreds of Howard fans from all over the world.
-Browse the Howard Museum’s impressive Howard Gift Shop and win prized items in the annual Silent Auction.
-The Robert E. Howard Foundation Press is on hand to display and sell their huge selection of pure Howard text books.
+Browse the Museum’s impressive Howard Gift Shop and win prized items in the annual Silent Auction.
+The Robert E. Howard Foundation Press is on hand to display and sell their selection of pure Howard text books.
 A small "dealer's area" is also set up in the yard around the Pavilion for more Howard and related items.

 You can also pick up a Howard Museum brochure, which has now been translated into NINE languages!